nicholascjones/SuperMarioBros/README.md

 Game: Super Mario Bros

-Currently, we are planning on having ~2 levels.
-The first will be designed similarly to the original game, and we plan on also having a level that is unique.
+For this game, we are electing to choose a one-level design that is similar to the first level of the original game, but with some slight design and gameplay modifications.